Family & Community of Support Program

-Once at Veritas Collaborative, each individual will be enrolled in our on-site school to maintain the student’s attendance record and educational needs.
+Once at Veritas Collaborative, each individual will be served in our on-site school to maintain the student’s attendance record and educational needs.
 The student can stay enrolled in their school at home.
 The Education Coordinators will collaborate with the student’s teachers and will use the curriculum from the student’s home school, when available, in order to create a smooth transition back to the home school upon discharge from Veritas Collaborative.

-Should the student be in treatment during the summer months, an Education Coordinator will convene book clubs and independent learning projects when appropriate.
+Should the student be in treatment during the summer months, our Education Team will provide science and art enrichment and independent learning projects when appropriate.
 An Education Coordinator is also available to counsel students on their academic coursework, SAT/ACT preparation, college planning, and other education-related topics.

-Each Education Coordinator is a licensed teacher employed by Durham Public Schools to provide educational services to the patients of Veritas Collaborative.
-Each student will follow their individual learning objectives during regularly scheduled school times in our classroom.
-In addition to the instruction provided by our Education Coordinators, we have many academic resources including online courses available and volunteer undergraduate and graduate level tutors.
+Education Coordinators are highly qualified teachers with specialized training to work in the treatment environment.
+Each student will follow their individual learning objectives during regularly scheduled school times in our classrooms.
+In addition to the instruction provided by our Education Coordinators, we have many academic resources including online courses available and graduate-level tutors.

-Communication between the student’s home school and the Hospital School is essential in planning an appropriate educational program.
+Communication between the student’s home school and the Veritas Education Team is essential in planning an appropriate educational program.
 The Education Coordinators will work with the student’s school, parents and clinicians to create an appropriate academic plan.
 The home school will continue to be the school of record, and any grades given for work completed will be in the name of the home school.